Apple Cider Punch

 - 1/2 cup chopped cranberries

 Add the ingredients to a punch bowl and enjoy!

 I hope that you will make some apple cider punch.
 And try some of these tips can help you have fun without overdoing it!
 No one wants to feel terrible on the first day of the new year!

 As a registered dietitian nutritionist in Asheville, North Carolina, I love to help others feel healthier and live happier lives.
-You can read more about me here!
+You can read more about me on my Bio page!
 Happy, Healthy new year to you!

 You may also like some of these breakfast ideas10 Vegetarian Brunch Recipes for the Holidays – Vine Ripe Nutrition.